A Look at Intimate Partner Violence (IPV)

 When Isolation Becomes a Weapon

 Troublingly, however, some cities saw a reduction in calls for help.
-They speculate that this is because people stuck at home with their abusers couldn’t get the few minutes of peace and solitude needed to reach out.
+They speculated it was because people stuck at home with their abusers couldn’t get the few minutes of peace and solitude needed to reach out.
 Isolation is one of the most effective weapons in the abuser’s arsenal.
 Separating the victim from their loved ones is often the most effective way for an abuser to ensure control because their victim is unable to get help or escape.

-But, survivors need to know that, even in the midst of a global pandemic, help is available.
+But, survivors need to know that, no matter the circumstances at home or in the world, help is available.
 U.S. shelters are open for survivors to escape to.
 For anonymous, confidential help that’s available 24/7, please call the National Domestic Violence Hotline at 1-800-799-7233 (SAFE) or 1-800-787-3224 (TTY).
 NCADV also offers resources and helps to find local shelters from their website at https://ncadv.org

 Genesis Women’s Shelter & Support